lukaspetersson/lukaspetersson.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Aspiring astronaut and ML enthusiast.
-Currently enjoying the fast paced AI-world as co-founder of Vectorview.
+Currently enjoying the fast paced AI-world as co-founder of Andon Labs.

 Happy to chat about all things startups, alignment, robotics, and space!